Racemization

 In chemistry, racemization is a conversion, by heat or by chemical reaction, of an optically active compound into a racemic (optically inactive) form.
 This creates a 1:1 molar ratio of enantiomers and is referred to as a racemic mixture (i.e. contain equal amount of (+) and (−) forms).
-Plus and minus forms are called Dextrorotation and levorotation.
+Plus and minus forms are called dextrorotation and levorotation.
 The D and L enantiomers are present in equal quantities, the resulting sample is described as a racemic mixture or a racemate.
-Racemization can proceed through a number of different mechanisms, and it has particular significance in pharmacology as different enantiomers may have different pharmaceutical effects.
+Racemization can proceed through a number of different mechanisms, and it has particular significance in pharmacology in as much as different enantiomers may have different pharmaceutical effects.

 Stereochemistry

 Chiral molecules have two forms (at each point of asymmetry), which differ in their optical characteristics: The levorotatory form (the (−)-form) will rotate counter-clockwise on the plane of polarization of a beam of light, whereas the dextrorotatory form (the (+)-form) will rotate clockwise on the plane of polarization of a beam of light.
 The two forms, which are non-superposable when rotated in 3-dimensional space, are said to be enantiomers.
 The notation is not to be confused with D and L naming of molecules which refers to the similarity in structure to D-glyceraldehyde and L-glyceraldehyde.
 Also, (R)- and (S)- refer to the chemical structure of the molecule based on Cahn–Ingold–Prelog priority rules of naming rather than rotation of light.
 R/S notation is the primary notation used for +/- now because D and L notation are used primarily for sugars and amino acids.

 Racemization occurs when one pure form of an enantiomer is converted into equal proportion of both enantiomers, forming a racemate.
 When there are both equal numbers of dextrorotating and levorotating molecules, the net optical rotation of a racemate is zero.
 Enantiomers should also be distinguished from diastereomers which are a type of stereoisomer that have different molecular structures around a stereocenter and are not mirror images.

 Partial to complete racemization of stereochemistry in solutions are a result of SN1 mechanisms.
 However, when complete inversion of stereochemistry configuration occurs in a substitution reaction, an SN2 reaction is responsible.